david-chen0/OptionsTracker/README.md

 To start webpage/server(for now):
-On one terminal, do python backend/run.py
+On one terminal, first launch the virtual env using source venv/bin/activate

+Then do
+python backend/run.py

-On another, cd into frontend then do npm start
+On another, go into frontend directory then do npm start

 Webpage will be at http://localhost:3000/, running npm start should autostart it though